elmsln/elmsln/core/dslmcode/shared/drupal-7.x/modules/ulmus/advagg/README.txt

     $conf['fast_404_string_whitelisting'][] = '/advagg_';

+Modules like the Central Authentication Services https://drupal.org/project/cas will redirect all anonymous requests to a login page.
+Most of the time there is a setting that allows certain pages to be excluded from the redirect.
+You should add the following to those exclusions.
+Note that sites/default/files is the location of you public file system (public://) so you might have to adjust this to fit your setup. services/* is the default (CAS_EXCLUDE) and httprl_async_function_callback is needed if httprl will be used.

+    services/*
+    sites/default/files/advagg_css/*
+    sites/default/files/advagg_js/*
+    httprl_async_function_callback

+In the example of CAS this setting can be found on the admin/config/people/cas page and under Redirection there should be a setting called "Excluded Pages".

 If Far-Future headers are not being sent out and you are using Apache here are some tips to hopefully get it working.
 For Apache enable mod_rewrite, mod_headers, and mod_expires.
 Add the following code to the bottom of Drupal's